-"brownfield" means land located within the urban areas as defined from time to time in the Regional Official Plan, upon which there has been previous agricultural, industrial, institutional or commercial use or other use as prescribed under Ontario Regulation 153/04, as amended from time to time, and for which site remediation is required, as determined by the local municipality, and a Record of Site Condition has been filed on the Province's Brownfields Environmental Site Registry in order to permit a change of use pursuant to the Environmental Protection Act, R.S.O.
-1990 and Ontario Regulation 153/04, as amended from time to time;
+"brownfield" means land located within the urban areas as defined from time to time in the Regional Official Plan, upon which there has been previous agricultural, industrial, institutional, or commercial or open lands use or other use as prescribed under the Environmental Protection Act, R.S.O.
+1990, c.E.19 and Ontario Regulation 153/04 thereto, each as amended from time to time, and for which site remediation is required in accordance with a Phase 2 Environmental Site Assessment, and for which a Record of Site Condition has been filed on the Province's Brownfields Environmental Site Registry pursuant to the Environmental Protection Act, R.S.O.
+1990, c.E.19 and Ontario Regulation 153/04 thereto, each as amended from time to time;